2.5 Hours / 2.5 CEs

 • Experience Level

-This training is applicable for mid-career and experienced professionals with prior experience in conducting insanity evaluations.
+This training is intended for mental health professionals with varying levels of experience in forensic insanity evaluations.

 • Practice Setting